Sign in

 Coverage/Visibility:

-• When background material is bright-coloured or fluorescent material, it can increase visibility, but it does not provide retroreflective properties.
+• Bright or fluorescent backgrounds increase visibility but do not provide retroreflective properties.

-• Other requirements such as flame resistance, thermal performance, water resistance, durability, comfort, tear-away features, material breathability, and flexibility may be required bases on other hazards present.
+• Additional features such as flame resistance, thermal performance, comfort, and durability may be necessary based on specific hazards.

 Fit: